e-maginer/emaginer-marketplace/docker/containerizing-manual.md

     docker image history emaginer-dev-img
     `

 4.Spawn the API container:
-    - WebStorm: run the docker configuration as in the below screenshot to test a containerized version of the application.
+    - Option1: using WebStorm: run the docker configuration as in the below screenshot to test a containerized version of the application.
 This will create/re-build an image based on the provided Dockerfile and then spawn a container off this image.
 The DockerfileDev is authored to call the script 'npm run dev' which invokes nodemon, that is, we are having our application run in a container with a host volume containing the application code and nodemon detect any code change and autmatically restart node.js.
     ![WebStorm Docker Configurations](WS-Docker-configuration.png)
+    - Option 2:spawn a container manually from the created image
      - Dev:
     -v $(pwd):/emaginer-app maps the current directory in the Docker host to the emaginer-app folder in the container to avoid copying the code for each change
     `
     docker run --rm --name emaginer-api -it -v $(pwd):/emaginer-app -p 3000:3000 --memory 2000MB emaginer-dev-img `
         - Prod:
     `
     docker run --rm --name emaginer-prod -it -p 3000:3000 --memory 2000MB emaginer-prod-img `
         - Debug using remote: see https://www.jetbrains.com/help/webstorm/node-with-docker.html

-5. Once the application has passed QA, **the image can be pushed to the Docker repository (Docker hub)** push the latest version of emaginer to my account and give it a tag of 0.1
-`
-docker image tag emaginer-prod-img tmuhader/emaginer_marketplace:0.1 `
-Now, to be able to push the image, I have to log in to my account, as follows:
-`
-docker login -u tmuhader -p <my secret API Key>
-`
-After a successful login, I can then push the image, like this:
-`
-docker image push tmuhader/emaginer_marketplace:0.1
-`